crate/cloud-tutorials/docs/promo.rst

 You can follow the process described in the :ref:`signup tutorial <sign-up>` to do so.
 Follow the steps and log in (or if you already have a username and password for CrateDB Cloud, use those credentials).
-Once logged in, you will be forwarded to the CrateDB Cloud Console Organization overview.
+Once logged in, you will be forwarded to the CrateDB Cloud Console Organization Overview screen.

-However, before you can launch your promo cluster, you also need to have an organization and a project (which are organizational containers that the cluster must operate in).
-Fortunately, the project will already be created as part of cluster configuration.
-That means there is only one more preliminary step to take: creating an organization.
+Before you can launch your promo cluster, you need to have an organization and a project (which are organizational containers that the cluster must operate in).
+Fortunately, the project will be created as part of cluster deployment.
+That means there is only one additional preliminary step to take: creating an organization.

 .. _promo-org: